llokesh/java-selenium-cucumber/README.md

 ### 1.Create GitHub repository, Define best practices around branching strategy & roles

+The Test report is published in [Github page](https://llokesh.github.io/java-selenium-cucumber/CucumberTestReport.html)

-I have leveraged branching strategy to differentiate between the working and merged changes GitHub repository is created with 2 branches:
+I have leveraged branching strategy to differentiate between the working and merged changes GitHub repository is created with 3 branches:
 1. main for all the final changes
 2. feature branch for the working changes
+3. gh-pages branch for publishing reports to Github page

-Default branch is set to `feature` to avoid accidental merging of changes to main
+- Default branch is set to `feature` to avoid accidental merging of changes to main

-Pull requests need to have Pull request title and description to merge the changes
+- Pull requests need to have Pull request title and description to merge the changes

-Requires a Pull request to merge the changes to branches
+- Requires a Pull request to merge the changes to main branch

-Only approved PR can be merged
+- Only approved PR can be merged

-Currently the git repo is made public but needs to be private and the access is granted by invite only.
+- Currently the git repo is made public but needs to be private and the access is granted by invite only.

-Depending on the role of the user, the user is granted read/write/admin privileges
+- Depending on the role of the user, the user is granted read/write/admin privileges

 ## Setup BDD Test automation framework which uses
 I have created the test automation framework using Selenium Webdriver in Java along with Cucumber BDD